 Hello, dear employers!

-UAtalents team together with White&Case company collected frequently asked questions and prepare information about how to hire Ukrainians as a German employer.
-We want to give you more understanding of how works in Germany.
-Generally, we divided information into 5 different topics and so each topic we are going to analyze them separately:
+UAtalents team together with White&Case company collected frequently asked questions and prepared information about how to hire Ukrainians as a Swedish employer.
+We want to give you more understanding of how it works in Sweden.
+Generally, we divided information into 5 different topics and so each topic we are going to analyze each separately:

 - Employment contract;